stvsach/dside/README.md

 # dside
 Design space identification tool for plotting and analysing design spaces (2D and 3D).
+Constraints with respect to key performance indicators (KPIs) are used to categorize the samples.
+Convex hull algorithm (alpha shape on MATLAB) is used to identify normal operating region (NOR) and quantifying the size of the region.
+Given nominal point, a flexible region can be quantified to find the maximum uniform allowable disturbance that the process can still handle while satisfying all constraints.

 ## Installation